geraldDev01/finance-tracker-backend/README.md

 1. Clone and Install packages.
     Use _git clone_ to download this repo into your machine, navigate to the project folder and use _npm_ to install dependencies.

+        .
         npm install

-2. RUN MIGRATIONS TO CREATE A SEED DATABASE
+3. RUN MIGRATIONS TO CREATE A SEED DATABASE

-    sequelize init
+        equelize init
         npm run migration_seed

-3. CREATE AN .ENV FILE IN THE MAIN DIRECTORY CONTENT WITH YOUR LOCAL VARIABLES like:
+5. CREATE AN .ENV FILE IN THE MAIN DIRECTORY CONTENT WITH YOUR LOCAL VARIABLES like:

         .ENV.EXAMPLE